opendistro/for-elasticsearch-docs/docs/security-configuration/tls.md

   - "TLSv1.2"
 ```

-Because it is insecure, the Security plugin disables `TLSv1` by default.
+Because it is insecure, the security plugin disables `TLSv1` by default.
 If you need to use `TLSv1` and accept the risks, you can still enable it:

 ```yml
 opendistro_security.ssl.http.enabled_protocols: